Competency interview questions are where you delve into past examples of how you’ve demonstrated the skills the interviewer is looking for.

 The boy who harnessed the wind:

-• The movie strongly demonstrates the concept that every adversity carries with it a seed of equal or greater benefit.
+- Demonstrates the principle that every adversity carries with it a seed of equal or greater benefit.

 What one word describes you best?

-Driven – to grow, to harness feedback loops, to never let a trial or tribulation hold me down (and then give/offer 2 examples to prove this).
+Driven – to grow / harness feedback loops (and then good idea to offer 2 examples to prove this).